 To escape persecution when he was 16, his family sent him to a photographer uncle named George Nakash who lived in Canada.
 When he first arrived in Eastern Quebec, young Yousuf wanted to be a doctor and worked in his uncle’s studio to raise money for medical school.

 Showing promise as a photographer, Nakash sent him to study under a family friend, John Garo, a renowned photographer who lived in Boston, USA.
 For three years Yousuf learned the tricks of the trade often accompanying Garo to high society functions across the Eastern seaboard.
 During this time he became engrossed in photography and any thoughts of being a doctor were forgotten.

 He returned to Ottawa and set up a studio because, “I chose Canada because it gave me my first opportunity and I chose Ottawa because, as the capital, it was a crossroads that offered access to a wide range of subjects,” As word of his talents spread he set up studios in other cities like New York and London for the convenience of his clients but it was in Canada that he captured his famous Churchill portrait.

-The Churchill shot cemented his fame and throughout his career he went on to shoot other many famous portraits and many famous people.
-On July 13, 2002 Karsh died at Boston’s Brigham and Women’s Hospital after complications following surgery.
+The Churchill shot cemented his fame and throughout his career, he went on to shoot many famous portraits and many famous people.
+On July 13, 2002, Karsh died at Boston’s Brigham and Women’s Hospital after complications following surgery.
 He was 93 years old.